 The County of Hawai‘i, Office of Aging Mission is: To establish a comprehensive and coordinated system of services in Hawai’i County that enable older people to live independently and with dignity.

 The Elderly Activities Division provides comprehensive and coordinated services for older individuals, which promote maximum independence, optimum health, personal dignity and self-enrichment.
 EAD staff offers older adults 55 years and older many educational and recreational choices, various opportunities and services to enhance their quality of life, such as employment, volunteer opportunities, transportation, escort, information and assistance, in-home services (chore, personal care), recreational activities, congregate meals and home-delivered meals and islandwide, statewide, national and international activities (Kupuna Hula, bowling, softball, health fair, etc.).

 Nā Kūpuna deserve maximum independence, optimum health, personal dignity, and self-enrichment.

 CaringInfo is a program of the National Hospice and Palliative Care Organization (NHPCO) and provides free resources to help people make decisions about end-of-life care and services before a crisis.
 Caringinfo.com covers topics including Hospice Care, Palliative Care, Advance Care Planning (AHCD Documentation), Grief and Loss, and Caregiving.

 NHPCO works to expand access to a proven person-centered model for healthcare – one that provides patients and their loved ones with comfort, peace, and dignity during life’s most intimate and vulnerable experiences.

-Find AHCD documents for states outside Hawaii at the Caringinfo website.
+To get AHCD documents for all 50 states click the link at the Caringinfo website.